envisioning/vocab/src/content/articles/ast-abstract-syntax-tree.md

 ---
 generality:
 - 0.805
 - 0.8
 - 0.795
 - 0.79
 - 0.785
 - 0.78
 - 0.775
 slug: ast-abstract-syntax-tree
-summary:
-  Data structure significant in compiling or interpreting code, capturing hierarchical properties of the source code syntax.
+summary: Data structure significant in compiling or interpreting code, capturing hierarchical properties of the source code syntax.
 title: AST (Abstract Syntax Tree)
+year_origin: 1960
 ---

 An Abstract Syntax Tree (AST) is a critical aspect of many compilers, interpreters, and static analysis tools for programming languages.
 It represents the structure of source code in a tree-like form, where each node corresponds to a construct present in the source code.
 Its potency lies in its ability to map the syntax of a program to a structure that is easier to work with, enabling simplification of tasks such as semantic analysis, optimizations, code generation or code transformation.
 AST is fundamental in the branch of AI known as Program Synthesis, where the goal is to automatically create programs from high-level specifications, and is also a critical component in source code analysis and manipulation.